Sub-Saharan Africa Program

 ACHPR Checklists for Law Reform Advocates

-These two checklists help can help people use the African Commission on Human and Peoples’ Rights Guidelines on Freedom of Association and Assembly in Africa.
+These two checklists help people use the African Commission on Human and Peoples’ Rights Guidelines on Freedom of Association and Assembly in Africa.
 They provide a simple way to monitor State compliance and identify where issues might arise.
-A great tool for States to illustrate actions they have taken and for civil society to use in shadow reporting and advocacy.

 Freedom of Expression Handbook for Lawmakers and Law Reform Advocates

 The 2022 study by the East Africa Philanthropy Network surveys the landscape for philanthropy in Tanzania, Uganda, and Kenya.
-It seeks to examine models which are working, identify opportunities to grow local resource mobilization, and identify gaps that limit local resource mobilization.
+It examines models which are working, identifies opportunities to grow local resource mobilization, and identifies gaps.
 Published with the support of ICNL.

 Global Grantmaking Country Notes